TILT: Teens in Leadership Training

 What the program entails

-The Teens in leadership training (TILT) is an experiential relationship learning program that consists of 25% lecture, 25% sharing, and 50% experiential exercises such as the following:
+The Teens in leadership training (TILT) and Bridge training are designed as an experiential relationship learning program that consists of 25% lecture, 25% sharing, and 50% experiential exercises such as the following:

 The facilitator will present various topics relevant to today’s everyday life.
 In these discussions, he will discuss a particular point of view about these subjects.
 The purpose is not for them to agree or disagree with what is said, but rather to assist them in observing how they can relate to these particular subjects.
 Through self reflection and coaching in the training, they can learn about life principles such as commitments, follow-up, clear communication, conflict resolution, and the power of their own “self talk.”